 Because a turkey cooks in moist heat when using an electric roaster, it is pretty difficult to get really crispy skin.

-- Brush some browning sauce all over the turkey skin before cooking it in the roaster oven.
-Browning sauce is something my Grandma Lucille and my Grandma Elsie used a lot back in the day and the brand was Kitchen Bouquet.
-You can find browning sauce in the grocery department that’s near the prepared and dry gravy mixes.
-Use according to the package directions.
+Another secret I use from time to time is to brush some browning sauce all over the turkey skin before cooking it in the roaster oven.
+My Grandma Lucille and my Grandma Elsie used browning sauce a lot back in the day, and the brand was Kitchen Bouquet.

 A turkey bag is not for use in an electric roaster because an electric roaster is smaller in size than a conventional oven.